ErpNetDocs/tech/modules/work-management/ai/ai-create-task.md

 # Create ToDos from Notifications or Chat Comments (AI)

-@@name provides AI-assisted functionality for creating ToDos directly from notifications or chat comments.
+@@name provides AI-assisted functionality for **creating ToDos directly from notifications or chat comments**.
 This allows users to turn contextual information into actionable tasks without switching screens or manually entering task details.

 The functionality is available through two AI features:
 - **Create ToDo (AI) from notifications**